leap71/leap71.github.io/coding-for-engineers/11-computational-fixture-maker-3.md

 Now, the `Fixtures` namespace seems kind of redundant.
 Why don't we rename our `App` object `FixtureMakerApp`, and kill the `Fixtures` namespace.

-Now, we have a clean hierarchy of namespaces and classes:
+As a result, we have a clean hierarchy of namespaces and classes:

-- CodingForEngineers
+- `CodingForEngineers`
   - `FixtureMakerApp`
   - `ProgressReporter`
   - `Fixture`
     - `Object`
     - `BasePlate`

 Why didn't we move the `ProgressReporter` inside the `Fixture` class?
 Because it seems like a general mechanism that we may want to reuse later.
-If that' the case, we should move it to its on .CS file at some point.
+If that' the case, we should move it to its own `.cs` file at some point.
 But not today.

 We have to make a few changes to the `FixtureMakerApp.Run()` function to make sure it reflects all the new names: